 Louisiana US House challenger’s ad shows her giving birth

-Katie Darling said she was seven months pregnant when she decided to join the race in reaction to the U.S. Supreme Court ruling in June that ended constitutional protections for abortion.
-The 75-second video documents Darling traveling from her family farm in St. Tammany parish in September to a hospital, where she grips the side of a bed while in labor.
+Katie Darling’s ad shows her traveling in September from her family farm in St. Tammany parish to the hospital, where she grips the side of a bed while in labor.

 “Louisiana deserves better than the path it’s on,” Darling says in the video.
 “I want that better path,” she adds, “for you” – as the ad pans to her husband in the delivery room.
 “For her,” as a the video shows her six-year-old daughter.
 “And for him,” she says directly into the camera from her hospital bed as she cradles her newborn.

 Darling, a businesswoman, said that the U.S, Supreme Court’s reversal of Roe v.
 Wade last summer is what spurred her to launch a bid for Louisiana’s 1st Congressional District, which includes suburban New Orleans, the northern shore of Lake Pontchartrain south to the Mississippi River delta.

 “We should be putting pregnant women at ease, not at risk,” Darling said in the ad.

 The 36-year-old mother has placed abortion rights as a priority in her campaign.
 The only exceptions to Louisiana’s abortion ban are if there is substantial risk of death or impairment to the patient if they continue with the pregnancy and in the case of “medically futile” pregnancies — when the fetus has a fatal abnormality.
 There are no exceptions for rape or incest.

 Scalise has held the seat since 2008 and is seeking his ninth consecutive term.
 He reported more than $8 million cash on hand in his most recent campaign finance report.
 Darling has not yet reported how much she has raised.